Texas woman receives maximum sentence for role in Vanessa Guillén’s murder

-McLENNAN COUNTY, Texas (KWKT) – A woman involved in the murder of then-Fort Hood soldier Vanessa Guillén received a 30-year prison sentence Monday for her involvement in the murder.
+MCLENNAN COUNTY, TX (KWKT) – A woman involved in the murder of then-Fort Hood soldier Vanessa Guillén received a 30-year prison sentence Monday for her involvement in the murder.

 Judge Alan D. Albright announced Cecily Ann Aguilar’s sentence after going into a short recess following Guillén’s family testimony during the sentencing hearing about their deep grief following her death.